 “You have to start with truth.
 The truth is the only way that we can get anywhere.
 Because any decision making that is based on lies or ignorance can’t lead to a good conclusion.”
 Julian Assange

-You may not be Christian, but most can agree with Christian evangelist Ravi Zaccharias, a former Hindu and atheist, who says,
+You may not be Christian, but everyone who loves rational thought has to love the quotes above and this quote by Christian evangelist Ravi Zaccharias, a former Hindu and atheist, who says,

 “The single most important question any human being can ask is the question, ‘What is truth?’.
 Truth is the most valuable thing in the world.”